alecngai/01-Kickstarter-analysis/README.md

 ## Overview of Project

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this project we are analayzing kickstarter fundraising data (Kickstarter_Challenge.xlsx) to provide clarity on two main issues, Outcomes Based on Luanch Date, and Outcomes based on Goals.
-The Kickstarter datas consists of 21 Columns, and 4115 Rows of data.
+The Kickstarter data consists of 21 Columns, and 4115 Rows of data.
 The quantitative variables are:
 ID, Goal, Pledged, deadline, launched_at, Backers_count, Percentage Funded, Average Donation, Date Created Conversion,  Date Eneded Conversion, Year.
 The Nominal Categorical variables are: Name, Blurb, Outcomes, Country, Currency, Category and Subcategory, Parent Category, Subcategory.
 The Binary Categorical variables consists of just spotlight.
 Using this data, we can extract an solution, and create charts to help our client visualize her solution to her problem.